 The more resource requirements an activity requires, the larger the drift is likely to be.
 This is because it will be harder to find a time when all required resources are simultaneously available to start the activity.

-- The anchor can be set to occur after an activity had been dragged and dropped by selecting the "Anchor Activities in time after drag-and-drop or Expedite" from the Options button of the Gantt toolbar.
+- The anchor can be set to occur after the activity has been dragged and dropped by selecting the "Anchor Activities in time after drag-and-drop or Expedite" from the Options button of the Gantt toolbar.

 Note: Anchored activities appear with a blue line on the left, right, and bottom of the activity block in the Gantt.